Evian1k/RG-Glock1/README.md

 3. Select your repo and follow the prompts.
 Render will read `render.yaml` and create:
    - A **Web Service** for the backend:
      - Build Command: `pip install pipenv && pipenv install --deploy --ignore-pipfile`
-     - Start Command: `pipenv run python backend/marketplace_api.py`
+     - Start Command: `pipenv run gunicorn project.api_server:app --chdir backend`
      - Environment: Python
      - PORT: 10000 (or as required by your app)
    - A **Static Site** for the frontend: